The Earliest Signs of Aging

-As we age, skin naturally stretches, muscles weaken and the effects of environmental factors, such as sun exposure and smoking, can cause uneven skin pigmentation.
-Because the skin around our eyes is more delicate than other skin, the effects of aging start to show around our eyes first.
+As we age, our skin naturally stretches.
+Our muscles weaken and the effects of environmental factors like sun exposure and smoking can cause uneven skin pigmentation.
+Because the skin around our eyes is more delicate than the rest of our body’s skin, the effects of aging start to show around our eyes first.

-Everyone’s eyes are different: from shape, muscles and tendons and bony support.
-The right technique to rejuvenate the area around your eyes can be determined after a comprehensive consultation.
-Dr. Branham and Dr. Chi are careful to use procedures that will not reposition eyes or change their shape.
+Everyone’s eyes are different.
+Because shapes, muscles and supporting bones are all unique, Dr. Chi and Dr. Branham will determine the right technique to rejuvenate the area around your eyes after thorough consultation.
+Our physicians are trustworthy and skillful surgeons, and each surgeon is careful to use procedures that will not reposition eyes or change their shape.

 What to Expect with Eyelid Surgery

-Incisions are made in the natural creases or folds of the eyelids, loose skin and extra fat tissue are removed, and the muscles and supporting tissue are tightened and repositioned.
+The surgeon will make incisions in the natural creases or folds of the eyelids.
+Then he will remove loose skin and extra fat tissue, and tighten and reposition the muscles and supporting tissue.

-Most patients feel comfortable resuming work and social activities within 10 days for upper eyelid surgery, and less time for lower lid surgery.
+Ten days after upper eyelid surgery, most patients feel comfortable resuming work and social activities.
+Most patients require less downtime for lower-lid surgery.
 Within a few weeks, the thin surgical scars will become less visible and gradually blend into your eyes’ natural lines.
 A more alert and youthful look usually lasts for years; results are permanent for many people.

 Though eyelid surgery is often performed as a single procedure, it can also be performed along with a facelift or other facial procedures.
 It is often combined with a brow lift for a complete upper facial rejuvenation.

 Call today for your consultation with our board-certified facial plastic surgeons: 314-996-3880